shadeying/ChattyApp/README.md

 ## Getting Started

-1. Fork this repository and the server from "ChattyServer", then clone your forks of both repositories.
+1. Fork this repository and the server from <https://github.com/shadeying/ChattyServer>, then clone your forks of both repositories.
-2. Install dependencies using the `npm install` command.
+2. Install dependencies using the `npm install` command for both projects.
-3. Start the web server using the `npm start` command.
+3. Start the web server and the app using the `npm start` command.
 The app will be served at <http://localhost:3000/>.
 4. Go to <http://localhost:3000/> in your browser.

 ## Dependencies